-These symptoms also often appear in children with Asperger’s, which may explain why the Asperger’s diagnosis was disbanded and is now instead included in the ASD umbrella.
+These symptoms also often appear in children with Asperger’s, which may explain why the Asperger’s diagnosis was disbanded and is now instead included in the Autism Spectrum Disorder (ASD) umbrella.

-The biggest difference is the way in which these disorders are perceived.
-While they’re extremely similar in many ways, Asperger’s patients typically function at a higher level than children with autism.
-In fact, it may be difficult to detect Asperger’s because children who have it often have normal intelligence and near-normal language development.
+The biggest difference is these two conditions is the way in which these disorders are perceived.
+While they’re extremely similar in many ways, Asperger’s patients typically function at a higher level than those with autism.
+In fact, it may be difficult to detect Asperger’s, especially in children, because those who have it often have normal intelligence and near-normal language development.

 However, children with both conditions have trouble expressing their feelings, don’t hold eye contact, and have trouble picking up on body language and gestures of others.
 They both display obsessive behaviors as well and can be sensitive to outside sense like sounds, clothing and even food.
 In fact, it can be so difficult to differentiate Asperger’s and high-functioning autism that it can be nearly impossible at times.

-Cognitive behavioral therapy is a type of therapeutic practice that helps a person to become more aware of inaccurate or negative thinking so he/she can view challenging situations more clearly, thereby responding to these triggers in a more effective way.
-This type of therapy helps people with Asperger’s shift the way they interpret situations, how they feel about challenging situations and how they respond to them.
+Cognitive behavioral therapy is a type of therapeutic approach that helps a person to become more aware of inaccurate or negative thinking so he/she can view challenging situations more clearly, thereby responding to these triggers in a more effective way.
+This type of therapy helps people with Asperger’s shift the way they interpret situations, how they feel about challenging situations, and how they choose to respond to them.

 With a therapist’s help, the patient is encouraged to challenge his/her beliefs and automatic thoughts through a variety of techniques.
-He/she may also practice exercises to use while dealing with a challenging situation, such as deep breathing, relaxation and internal dialogue.
-Family members can also get involved in order to help the patient with his/her therapy techniques when real-life situations arise.
+He/she may also practice relaxation exercises that can be calming when faced with challenging situation, such as deep breathing exercises and using internal dialogue techniques.
+Family members can also get involved by joining therapy sessions in order to help the patient with his/her therapy techniques when real-life situations arise.

-Group programs can be helpful for working on social skills.
-They also serve as a support system to individuals with Asperger’s and their families.
+Group social skills interventions (GSSIs) are a commonly offered treatment for children with Asperger’s or high functioning autism.
+They serve as a support system to individuals with Asperger’s and their families.
 The Asperger/Autism Network, for instance, offers a comprehensive array of programs and services for the Asperger’s community.
-The programs offer support, social and activity groups for parents of children with Asperger’s, parents of teens with Asperger’s and adults with Asperger’s.
-They also hold online forums, conferences, seminars and workshops.
-These programs work to empower individuals with Asperger’s, and they build a sense of community.
-(10)
+The goal of group programs is to offer support and an environment where social skills can be improved.
+These are open to parents of children with Asperger’s, parents of teens with Asperger’s and adults with Asperger’s.

-One type of group therapy is social skills group therapy, which is used to better prepare an individual to cope with social and interpersonal expectations.
+Group therapy is sometimes called “social skills group therapy,” which is used to better prepare an individual to cope with social and interpersonal expectations.
 A review of research published in Psychiatry found that social skills group therapy can help children improve their greeting and play skills.
-Some studies showed that displaying these skills outside of the clinic where the therapy sessions were held was more difficult, but greeting skills improved significantly.
-The researchers concluded that social skills group therapy can be effective in teaching and reinforcing basic communication skills in the clinic setting, but generalization is more difficult to achieve for some patients.
-(11)
+Some studies showed that displaying these skills outside of the clinic where the therapy sessions were held was more difficult, but greeting skills still improved significantly.
+The researchers concluded that social skills group therapy can be effective in teaching and reinforcing basic communication skills in the clinic setting, but in general is more difficult to achieve for some patients.
+(13)